 Students may request a schedule change after completing Core.
 Such schedule changes are subject to Director approval and Financial Aid processing time.
 Approved schedule changes that result in an increased number of scheduled hours per week will incur no fee to the Future Professional's ledger.
 Approved schedule changes that result in a lower number of scheduled hours per week will incur a \$100 schedule change fee to the Future Professional's ledger.
-In rare, extenuating circumstances and in the case where the school requests a future professional to change their schedule, the Director may waive schedule change fees with a signed letter.
+In rare, extenuating circumstances the Director may waive schedule change fees with a signed letter.

-STUDENT PROFESSIONAL DEVELOPMENT GUIDELINES
+FUTURE PROFESSIONAL DEVELOPMENT GUIDELINES

-All students must commit to and follow the Student Professional Development Guidelines during their enrollment at Paul Mitchell The School Coeur d'Alene.
+All Future Professional must commit to and follow the Future Professional Development Guidelines during their enrollment in school.
 These guidelines were established to assist in creating a safe, focused, and enjoyable learning experience.
+Failure to follow these guidelines may result in a coaching under the Future Professional Advisory Policy and may result in termination without prior warning.